METS-Programme/ugandaemr-usermanual/upgrading.md

 2. Clean up the existing installation by:
   * Delete the openmrs.war and openmrs folder in the directory C:\Program Files\UgandaEMR\apache-tomcat\webapps
   * Delete all the modules in the directory C:\Application Data\OpenMRS\modules which is where any modules uploaded from the administration interface are stored.
 The modules in this directory override those added to the WAR file
-2. Copy the new WAR file to C:\Program Files\UgandaEMR\apache-tomcat\webapps
+3. Copy the new WAR file to C:\Program Files\UgandaEMR\apache-tomcat\webapps
+4. Start Tomcat
 3. Go to the UgandaEMR login link at http://localhost:8081/openmrs/

 ### Common Troubleshooting Tips